 Creating a site map is a very important part of the web design process.
 A site map is an effective way to inform visitors of the various kinds of content that your website has to offer, and is a great tool for navigating your website.
 Search engine crawlers will also utilize your site map for similar reasons, and therefore, including a site map will help boost your search rankings.
 Make sure your website has a site map, and that it is through.

 If you become lost at all during your web design process then you might want to look up videos online.
-You can find a lot of videos on places like youtube which give you step by step tutorials on what you should be doing during your web designing processes.
+You can find a lot of videos on places like youtube which give you step-by-step tutorials on what you should be doing during your web designing processes.

 Do your best to stay consistent with your efforts when you are learning web design.
 You don’t want to learn a couple of things then come back a couple of weeks later and try to learn something new and already have forgotten the information that you had previously learned complicating your whole web design process.

-Using all of the information you learned from this article you should feel a bit more confident about getting into web design.
+Building Website Using all of the information you learned from this article you should feel a bit more confident about getting into web design.
 Keep in mind that in order to be successful in web design you have to always expand your knowledge on the subject so that you’re up to date with the latest information.
 When you do this then you should have no problem becoming successful in web design.